sanagama/sql2017-data360/README.md

 Walk each through line in the file and execute it.

 (**Talking Points**)
-- That was a quick demo of the new Graph support in SQL 2017.
+- That was a quick demo of the new Graph support in SQL 2017 running in Docker.

 ### 6. Use SQL in Docker for dev/test